FractalBlocks/Fractal/DEVELOPMENT.md

 We follow semver.

-## Code conventions
+## Design Principles

+- All-in-JS: No templates, no html, no JSX, no CSS, no whatever CSS preprocessor.
+We simply use JS libraries and plain JS / TS:
+  - TypeStyle for styles
+  - Snabbdom for DOM
+- TypeScript as preferred language but everything works in JS pretty well.
+We use TS for coding experience and catching a few bugs.
+- We prefer imperative APIs and controled mutation for a more intuitive use.

+Soon ...
 We follow the Fractal Standards for Software Quality (TODO: put the link) that describes conventions for coding

 ## Core Dependencies